ShivakumarSwamy/DockerAlpinePythonImages/alpine-opcua-python/README.md

 2. Navigate to directory where [Dockerfile](./Dockerfile) exists

 3. Run the following command,
-by using '--build-arg' argument to set specific 'OPCUA_VERSION' (refer 'ARG' in [Dockerfile](./Dockerfile) )
+by using `--build-arg` argument to set specific 'OPCUA_VERSION' (refer 'ARG' in [Dockerfile](./Dockerfile) )
 `
 docker build